FAQ

 Which interventions are targeted by the representation grants?

-- Representation grants will support youth-led initiatives challenging discriminatory acts and promote inclusion – especially among the underrepresented and marginalized young people.
+- Representation grants will support youth-led initiatives challenging discriminatory acts and promote inclusion – especially among the underrepresented and marginalised young people.

 - Support movement building initiatives such as advocacy coalitions and networks right from grassroots;